julianwitzel/attributes/signature-pad/README.md

 | Save format       | `data-pad-save-format`       | Format for saving the signature                 | `'png'`       | 'png', 'jpg', 'svg'       | 'png' for lossless quality, 'svg' for scalability      |
 | Speed sensitivity | `data-pad-speed-sensitivity` | Adjusts sensitivity of thickness to speed       | `1`           | > 0                       | 1-3 for natural feel, higher for more dramatic changes |

+You can play around with these options and find your perfect configuration in the demo.
+To do that, download the code and open the index.html file in the demo folder.

 ### Dynamically Updating Options

 You can update options dynamically using JavaScript: